Skip to main content

 Correlation IDs

-Every request is assigned a correlation_id returned in the response body and as the x-correlation-id header.
-Use this for tracing and when contacting support.
+Every request is assigned a correlation_id, returned in the response body and as the x-correlation-id header.
+Use this for tracing and support requests.

 Trust model